 [arve url=”https://www.youtube.com/watch?v=q1eNHhcuNM0&feature=youtu.be” title=”is it safe to walk from the Las Vegas Strip up to the Stratosphere?” description=”Is it safe walk to the Strat in Las Vegas” upload_date=”2018-06-17″ thumbnail=”9343″ loop=”no” muted=”no” /]

-The Stratosphere Casino, Hotel & Tower opened in 1996 and is one of the cities most iconic landmarks.
+The Stratosphere Casino, Hotel & Tower opened in 1996 and is one of the city’s most iconic landmarks.
 Viewable for miles around with its 900-foot tall tower.
-It sits in the city of Las Vegas, a half mile north of Sahara Avenue on the Las Vegas Boulevard.
-Depending on who you talk to, some will say its on the Las Vegas Strip while others say the Las Vegas Strip ends at Sharaha Avenue.
+It sits in the city of Las Vegas, a half-mile north of Sahara Avenue on the Las Vegas Boulevard.
+Depending on who you talk to, some will say it’s on the Las Vegas Strip while others say the Las Vegas Strip ends at Saraha Avenue.
 Either way, it’s on the Las Vegas Boulevard tourist corridor!

 The short answer is: YES.
 It’s safe to walk to the Stratosphere resort from the Las Vegas Strip* !

-Because it’s not surrounded with the glitz and glamour of its neighboring resorts, the Internet trolls like to scare people away from visiting the resort.
-Making it sound like the half mile walk to the resort is in the Chicago hood or you have to go through gangland or something worse.
+Because it’s not surrounded by the glitz and glamour of its neighboring resorts, the Internet trolls like to scare people away from visiting the resort.
+Making it sound like the half-mile walk to the resort is in the Chicago hood or you have to go through gangland or something worse.
 You don’t.
 It’s as safe here as the rest of the Strip is.